Troubleshooting and Maintaining Your RV’s Air Conditioner

 Before attempting any maintenance or repairs on the rooftop AC unit, be sure to switch off the electrical supply to the unit, either by tripping the breaker or by unplugging the motorhome from the electrical receptacle.
 You are now ready to remove the RV AC shroud (above) by unscrewing the four bolts securing it to the RV AC unit itself.

 After removing the AC shroud you will be able to see the evaporator and condenser coils on either end of the RV AC unit.

-If they appear similar to those in the photos at the right then they need a thorough cleaning. to allow unrestricted airflow through them.
+If they appear similar to those in the photos above then they need a thorough cleaning to allow unrestricted airflow through them.

-Although regular household cleaners may clean the coils to a certain extent, AC coil cleaners made especially for the purpose will remove the grime build-up much more efficiently and will not harm the coils themselves.
-Several types of these fine products may be found on this page.
+Although regular household cleaners may clean the coils to a certain extent, AC coil cleaners made especially for the purpose, like ZEP Foaming Coil Cleaner, will remove the grime build-up much more efficiently and will not harm the coils themselves.

-While the RV AC shroud is removed, it is a good time to service the fan motor and clean the fans themselves.
-Whether your RV AC unit is made by Coleman, Carrier, Duotherm, or Dometic, it will have one fan motor which turns both the squirrel cage fan and the heat exhausting fan.
+While the RV AC shroud is removed, it is a good time to service the fan motor and clean the fan itself.
+Whether your RV AC unit is made by Coleman, Carrier, Duotherm, or Dometic, it will have one fan motor which turns both the squirrel-cage fan and the heat exhausting fan.

 This motor should be oiled at this time.

 If your RV AC fan motor has regular bearings, there will be oiling ports at each end of the motor.
 It may be necessary to remove the metal sheeting over the top of the fan motor, plus a few sheet metal screws, to access the bearing oiling ports.

 If no oil ports are evident, then your motor has sleeves instead of bearings.
 You may still oil the shaft at the point where the sleeves enter the fan motor housing.
 The oil will seep inside and help the fan motor last much longer.

 Covering Your Motorhome AC Unit in the Off-Season